adcmo/wvsnp_board/README.md

    This will open the entire project with all the files necessary to see and edit the schematic and PCB layout.

+3D - To view the board in 3D drag the contents of the folder "add_these_to_packages3d" into the "/usr/share/kicad/modules/packages3d" folder.
+     This manually require root privileges.
+Then click View -> 3D viewer.
+If it is still not working you may need to change the permission on the new files because kiCAD seems picky on them.

 4- Making Changes to schematic - Double click on "Board-To-Board.sch" inside the "schematics" folder.
    This will open the schematic - Make any necessary changes (add/removing